How to Adopt a Baby in Ohio in 7 Easy Steps With Our Agency

 After returning home with your child, your Ohio adoption home study provider will complete the required in-home post-placement visits.
 These occur between placement and the adoption finalization.
 The goal is to ensure that everyone is adjusting well to post-adoption life.

 This is the foundational period of your life-long shared relationship.
 The opportunity to get to know each other and begin building a connection not only benefits you, but more importantly, keeps a connection with the child.

 Your Ohio adoption attorney will contact you during this period to arrange an adoption finalization hearing in your local county probate court, where Ohio adoption hearings take place.
 At the adoption finalization hearing, your parental rights will be officially granted in court with a final adoption decree.

 The adoption decree represents the completion of the Ohio adoption process and your child’s place as a legal member of your family.

-The Ohio adoption process legally ends with an adoption finalization, but adoption never really ends; it’s a part of life for birth and adoptive families and adoptees.
+The Ohio adoption process legally ends with an adoption finalization, but adoption never really ends; it’s a constant part of life for all birth and adoptive families and adoptees.

 Experts recommend open adoptions whenever situations allow, and American Adoptions wholeheartedly agrees.
 Open adoptions are shown to be beneficial for both birth and adoptive parents, but in particular, the adoptee.
 Increased openness in Ohio adoptions keeps communication accessible and ongoing between birth and adoptive families.

-Communication within an open adoption can include the exchange of letters, emails, phone calls, texts and visits with any level of frequency, depending on comfort level of everyone involved.
-There is no one definition of an open adoption — they’re unique and are relationships that may naturally evolve over time.
+Open adoption communication can include the exchange of letters, emails, phone calls, texts and visits with any level of frequency, depending on the comfort level of everyone involved.
+There is no one definition of an open adoption — each one is unique and involves relationships that may naturally evolve over time.

-American Adoptions is able to facilitate contact between birth and adoptive families who prefer a semi-open adoption for up to 18 years after placement.
+American Adoptions is happy to facilitate contact between birth and adoptive families who prefer a semi-open adoption for up to 18 years after placement.